LetMeR00t/TA-thehive-cortex/README.md

 ![](images/jobs_run.png)

 You have to specify some inputs:
-* **Data**: IOCs you want to analyze separated by a semicolon, they must be of the same data type
+* **Data**: data you want to analyze separated by a semicolon, they must be of the same data type
 * **Data type**: corresponding to the data type of data
 * **TLP**: TLP level to use for this analysis
 * **PAP**  PAP level to use for this analysis
 * **Analyzers**: analyzers to use, if "any" is set, it will use any enabled analyzers for the given data type

-The search will execute all jobs (one IOC with one analyzer) and return information such as the job ID.
+The search will execute all jobs (one data with one analyzer) and return information such as the job ID.

 ## Commands in searches
 You can use new commands within your searches.
 For more information, please [read the associated documentation](https://github.com/LetMeR00t/TA-cortex/tree/master/docs/commands.md).